EpiDoc/Stylesheets/README.txt

 	The parameters currently defined include:

-	$apparatus-style:
+	$internal-app-style:
+	             Generate a paragraph of apparatus immediately below the text unless value is "none" (default);
+	             via equivalent of TEI "Parallel Segmentation" apparatus encoding.
-		values are 'default' (generate apparatus from tei:div[@type='apparatus']) and 'ddbdp' (generate apparatus from tei:app, tei:subst, tei:choice, tei:hi etc. elements in the text.
+	             Values defined include: 'ddbdp' (generate very rich apparatus from tei:app, tei:subst, tei:choice, tei:hi etc. elements in the text); 'iospe' (generate simple apparatus from tei:choice and children in text only).
+	$external-app-style:
+	             Variant ways to interpret the markup in `div[@type='apparatus']`, assumed to follow equivalent of TEI "Location-Referenced" apparatus encoding.
+		The only specialized value defined is 'iospe', which processes bibliography richly.
 	$css-loc
-		value is '../xsl/global.css'.
+		Default value is '../xsl/global.css'.
 Path of CSS file referenced in the resulting HTML file.
 	$docroot
-		value is '../output/data'
+		Default value is '../output/data'
 	$edition-type:
 		values are 'interpretive' (default) and 'diplomatic' (prints edition in uppercase, no restored, corrected, expanded characters, etc.)